coherent-research/dcs-documentation/DCSInstallationGuide.md

 This stops IDCs from connecting to the server and performing any actions against the database.

-### Unstalling IdcWebServices
+### Uninstalling IdcWebServices
 This command will uninstall IdcWebServices.
  ```
 Uninstall-IdcWebServices
 ```
-Note that the directory where IdcWebServices was installed and the **web.config** file will not be removed.
+Note that the directory where IdcWebServices was installed and the **appsettings.json** file will not be removed.
 These can be manually removed if DCS will not be reinstalled.